 Between the stimulus and your response there is a space, and in that space is your power and your freedom (Viktor Frankl).

 Call 845.357.7700 to schedule an appointment

 Live to Thrive Mental Health Counseling

-At Live to Thrive Mental Health Counseling, we implement effective psychotherapy methods to help you arrive at a deeper understanding of yourself, what really matters to you and how to best align yourself with it.
+At Live to Thrive Mental Health Counseling, we implement effective psychotherapy methods to help you resolve traumatic experiences and arrive at a deeper understanding of yourself, what really matters to you and how to best align yourself with it.
 Therapy helps you explore what is and isn't working in your life and how self-defeating beliefs or destructive patterns contribute to that.
 While the demands and constraints of your circumstances may sometimes be unavoidable, therapy can help you make the best of these.
 A word of caution: therapy is not a magic pill or a quick fix.
 It is a healing process that can sometimes be difficult and that always requires both of our participation and commitment.
 We have not seen therapy fail when undertaken with earnestness; it can help you live the life you want to live.
 Sometimes, this may seem like a tall order, one that could feel overwhelming.
 But, in the end, making small changes in the self-defeating behaviors and beliefs that bring about painful feelings can create life-altering results.
 We can help you achieve this.
 We'll move forward one step at a time until you find your way into a life that is rich and meaningful to you.